 Beyond fashion and excitement, Mekong Quilts has placed effort to revitalize its product range to include new items relevant to year 2020 where people stay home more than ever, including laptop pouches, aprons, pot holders and casual wear.
 Facemasks that were introduced for the epidemic in Vietnam earlier this year sports 4-layers, which includes 2 layers of high-quality cloth and 2 microbe filtration layers, and is offered in 7 eye-catching colors and designs.

-“Our ladies re-dedicated three days of time, and income to produce [these masks],” Bernard added.
-After the initial rounds of production meant for distribution to the less privileged, the fashionable cloth masks became a hit amongst both locals and expatriates.
+“Our ladies re-dedicated three days of time, and income to produce these masks,” Bernard added.
+After the initial rounds of production were meant for distribution to the less privileged, the fashionable cloth masks became a hit amongst both locals and expatriates.